Health and Social Care

 The capacity of Barnet Hospital to cope with winter pressure is being assisted by a brand-new modular ward with 35 beds.
 Can the Minister assure me that there will be continued investment in expanding NHS services in Barnet so that it can cope with any covid pressures this winter and also help to clear the backlog of people who have been waiting for treatment for other conditions?

 As my right hon.
 Friend highlights, the new modular 35-bed ward at Barnet Hospital will add to its capacity to cope with winter pressures.
-More broadly, we have invested £2.5 million in Royal Free London NHS Foundation Trust, of which Barnet is part.
-She is of course right to make the case for continued investment in longer term, with her typical effectiveness and commitment to her constituency, and I am always happy to discuss that further with her.
+More broadly, we have invested £2.5 million in the Royal Free London NHS Foundation Trust, of which Barnet is part.
+She is of course right to make the case for continued investment in the longer term, with her typical effectiveness and commitment to her constituency, and I am always happy to discuss that further with her.

 We have developed capacity to over 200,000 antigen tests per day across the testing programme.
 We are planning for the next phase of testing and are committed to rapid and accessible testing at scale for everyone who needs one.
 Localisation of testing in accessible places is absolutely critical.